快猫视频

 Support from your tutor

-• marking your assignments (TMAs) and providing detailed feedback for you to improve.
+• marking your assignments and offering detailed feedback to help you improve

-• providing individual guidance, whether that’s for general study skills or specific module content.
+• providing individual guidance, whether that’s for general study skills or specific module content

-• facilitating online discussions between your fellow students, in the dedicated module and tutor group forums.
+• facilitating online discussions between your fellow students in the dedicated module and tutor group forums.

 Assessment